 Room With a View.
 Group exhibition curated by Amira Gad.
 Google Arts and Culture.
 International;

 Lessons in Cartography.
 Sonic documentary. eh.FM Community Radio.
 Edinburgh, UK;

 Fireside Dreaming.
 Digital residency.
 Baobab Platform, University of Arizona.
 Arizona, USA.

 Ourchives.
 Artistic research collective.
-Edinburgh, United Kingdom.
+Edinburgh, UK.

 Obsidian Foundation Retreat Inaugural Fellow.
-United Kingdom;
+UK;